-Interestingly, a lot of our survey respondents would prefer not to be using the last touch attribution model.
+Interestingly, most survey respondents would prefer not to be using the last touch attribution model.
 Almost half said that a first touch attribution model was more useful for measuring digital campaigns.
-There is a clear disconnect between what marketers are doing, and what they think is most effective.
+There’s a clear disconnect between what marketers are doing, and what they think is most effective.

 In contrast to the last touch model is first touch attribution.
 Through this model, marketing attribution is tied to the moment when a customer was first exposed to a brand.

 “That first click really shows you where your brand power is.
 It shows where people are first having a touchpoint with your brand,” said Conor Shea, formerly Managing Director of Global Marketing at Discover Financial.
 The first touch is part of a potential customer’s research process.
 It’s critical for brands to establish a positive first connection with a lead — a bad impression may mean there’s no second chance for your brand to redeem itself.